 What is it ?

-As of release date, Aquarius LogiQ is made of 3 devices:
+To date, Aquarius LogiQ is made of :

 - Aquarius is a drum generator that can be triggered by any kind of triggers: DSP, CV, VST, Native, Eurorack…. you name it.
 Aquarius is based on the T-Drums from the LBH VIII.
 Aquarius contains a small mixer that is great to use in your home-studio-live sessions.

-- TxM5 allows to convert midi notes to triggers, and so it allows to use Aquarius with your daw, like a classic drum box.
+- TxM5 (5 Crossfade between Triggers and Midi.
+It allows converting midi notes to triggers, and so it allows to use Aquarius with your daw, like a classic drum box.
 TxM5 can also crossfade between the midi and LogiQ’s triggers, in order to create pattern that morph seemlessly, and where the variation of positive and negative modulations allow user to find new rythms without additional programming.